What We Do

-Working in partnership with the district, the Foundation Board establishes funding priorities to address unfunded or underfunded needs in our schools.
+Working in partnership with the Bend-La Pine School district, the Foundation Board establishes funding priorities to address unfunded or underfunded needs in our schools.
 Programs are structured to grant awards to students, teachers, and schools to significantly impact and enrich students’ educational journeys.
 It requires community collaboration to ensure program outcomes are successful.

 Classroom Grants provide invaluable resources for our local public schools.
 On an annual basis, the Foundation provides support to educators district-wide for high impact, academically proven innovative projects with solid implementation and evaluation plans.
 Funding priorities are:

 - To provide tools for teachers for STEM, art, music & wellness programs

 - To support high need Title 1 schools and those with a high number of students served under the Free & Reduced Meals program.

 - To enhance community and parental involvement in our schools